 Caregiving is a matter of heart and compassion.
 It is one of the most self-less, noble, and rewarding acts a human being can take to help a loved one who is suffering from illness or disease.
 It is also stressful and challenging and can lead to depression, anger, denial, and frustration.

-In Scattered: A Caregiver’s Journey, Michelle Sumrall shares her journey as a caregiver to both her parents who suffer from dementia and Alzheimer’s disease.
-She documents her journey with them from discovery through diagnosis, grieving, and ultimately managing to live with these Neurocognitive Disorders.
+In Scattered: A Caregiver’s Journey Through Alzheimer's Disease and Dementia, Michelle Sumrall shares her journey as a caregiver to both her parents who suffer from dementia and Alzheimer’s disease.
+She documents their journey from discovery through diagnosis, grieving and ultimately managing to live with these Neurocognitive Disorders.

 In today’s political climate, many people fail to get consistent medical care, whether it be physical or mental.
 Sumrall believes these are cycles that we must break.
 Relatable stories of survival that offer paths to successfully managing the journey as a caregiver can serve to make the challenge easier.